lakruzz/lakruzz.com/_posts/2021-04-07-git-aliases-extreme.md

 git config --global alias.repo-config-to-global "!f(){ for f in $(git config --file `git root`/.gitconfig --list --name-only); do git config --global --get $f > /dev/null || git config --global $f "$(git config --file `git root`/.gitconfig --get $f)"; done; }; f"
 ```

-If you want to use `git repo-config-to-global` to update existing settings, you do it by deleting them first and reapplying them from the one in the repoitory:
+If you want to use `git repo-config-to-global` to update existing settings, you do it by deleting them first and reapplying them from the one in the repository:

 ```bash